Nicole Kidman: Biographical and independent films (2010–2016)

 In 2016's Lion, Kidman portrayed Sue, the adoptive mother of Saroo Brierley, an Indian boy who was separated from his birth family, a role she felt connected to as she is the mother of adopted children.
-She received positive reviews for her performance, in addition to her first nomination for the Academy Award for Best Supporting Actress, her fourth nomination overall, and her eleventh Golden Globe Award nomination, among several others.
+She received positive reviews for her performance, in addition to her first nomination for the Academy Award for Best Supporting Actress (her fourth nomination overall), her eleventh Golden Globe nomination, among several others.
 Richard Roeper of the Chicago Sun-Times thought that "Kidman gives a powerful and moving performance as Saroo's adoptive mother, who loves her son with every molecule of her being, but comes to understand his quest.
 It's as good as anything she's done in the last decade."
-Budgeted at US$12 million, Lion earned over US$140 million globally.
+Budgeted at $12 million, Lion earned over $140 million globally.
 She also gave a voice-over performance for the English version of the animated film The Guardian Brothers.

 Television expansion and continued acclaim (2017–2020)

 In 2017, Kidman returned to television for Big Little Lies, a drama series based on Liane Moriarty's novel of the same name, which premiered on HBO.
 She also served as executive producer alongside her co-star, Reese Witherspoon, and the show's director, Jean-Marc Vallée.
 She played Celeste Wright, a former lawyer and housewife, who conceals an abusive relationship with her husband, played by Alexander Skarsgård.
 Matthew Jacobs of The Huffington Post considered that she "delivered a career-defining performance", while Ann Hornaday of The Washington Post wrote that "Kidman belongs in the pantheon of great actresses".
-She won the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie for her performance, as well as the Primetime Emmy Award for Outstanding Limited Series as a producer.
-She also received a Screen Actors Guild Award, two Critics' Choice Television Awards and two Golden Globe Awards for her work in the show.
+She won the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie for her performance, as well as the Primetime Emmy Award for Outstanding Limited Series as a producer.
+She also won a Screen Actors Guild Award, two Critics' Choice Television Awards and two Golden Globes for her work in the show.